UK stocks hit by global gloom, windfall tax threat for utilities | Headlines

 UK stocks hit by global gloom, windfall tax threat for utilities

-UK's FTSE 100 fell on Tuesday, as the global mood soured after bleak results from social media firm Snap Inc and shares of British utilities slumped after a media report fuelled speculation of windfall tax.
-UK power generating companies Drax, Centrica and SSE plunged between 10.9% and 17.5% after the Financial Times reported that the British government planning a possible windfall tax on more than 10 billion pounds ($12.48 billion) of excess profits by electricity generators.
+UK power generating companies Drax, Centrica and SSE plunged between 13.8% and 7.9% after the Financial Times reported that the British government planning a possible windfall tax on more than 10 billion pounds ($12.48 billion) of excess profits by electricity generators.
+The wider utilities index dropped 0.6%.

 - Country: